The Chartered Institute of Logistics and Transport in New Zealand Inc. Annual Awards

-It is important to note the criteria requirement for each award which will be strictly adhered to.
-Close-off dates for nominations has just been extended to 17th September for all the awards.
+It is important to note the criterion requirements for each award, which will be strictly adhered to.
+Close-off date for nominations is 31 August as usual for all the awards.
 All nominations must be made electronically.

 (A) Academic/Research Category of Awards: